 This can take up to 2 business days to complete.
 We thank you for your patience!

-We recommend that you also use a Repository Service (Version Control) or Dropbox syncing to manage your code.
+We recommend that you also use a Repository Service (Version Control) for code management, and Dropbox syncing for your data.
 Both of these methods provide the ability to recover multiple file versions, along with other valuable features.